Cpmjaguar1234/nova/README.md

 - Keyboard shortcuts for quick interactions
 - Support for multiple question types
 - Clean and unobtrusive interface
+- Cross-platform compatibility

 ## Installation

 1. Install the Tampermonkey browser extension
 2. Create a new script in Tampermonkey
-3. Copy and paste the content of `tampermonkey.js` into the script editor
+3. Copy and paste the content of the respective script:
+   - For BIM: Use `tampermonkey.js`
+   - For Achieve: Use `achieve.js`
 4. Save the script

 ## Usage

 ### Keyboard Shortcuts

+BIM Assistant:
-- Press `Ctrl + Shift + L` to discreetly initialize the assistant (just for stealth or smth)
+- Press `Ctrl + Shift + L` to discreetly initialize the assistant
 - Press `Alt + C` to toggle the UI
-- Press `Ctrl + V` or `Alt + X` to get and copy the answer; Ctrl + V is kinda scuffed though
+- Press `Ctrl + V` or `Alt + X` to get and copy the answer

+Achieve Assistant:
+- Keyboard shortcuts will be displayed in the interface

 ### Supported Question Types

+BIM Assistant:
 - Multiple choice questions
 - True/False questions
 - Fill-in-the-blank questions

+Achieve Assistant:
+- Supports various Achieve platform question formats

 ## Important Notes

-- This tool is designed for learning and practice purposes only
+- These tools are designed for learning and practice purposes only
 - Use responsibly and ethically
 - Always verify answers and understand the underlying concepts
 - If you have an issue or question, please report it in the Issues section